 Early in the morning, you will be transferred to our office for documentation work.
 You will also be introduced with your crew members and other trekkers who are going to join you on the trip.
 In the afternoon, half day sightseeing tour will be organized during which you will be taken on memorable UNESCO Heritage Tour.
 Tour begins with visit to Nepal’s holiest Pashupatinath Temple Complex and takes us through Nepal’s largest Bouddhanath Stupa and 2500 years old Swoyambhunath Stupa.
 We will return to hotel for overnight stay.

-Nepal Airlines Corporation (NOC) is operating three weekly direct flights in between Kathmandu and Taplejung.
-Since the flight is infrequent, our alternative is to catch flight from Kathmandu to Biratnagar.
-It takes 50minutes of flight to take us to Biratnagar from Kathmandu.
-The flight is scenic with close-up views of Jugal Mountain, Langtang Mountain, Makalu Mountain, Kanchenjunga Mountain and other peaks and mountains.
-We will catch connecting flight from Biratnagar to Suketar Airport.
-It takes 25 minutes to reach Suketar from Biratnagar.
+Nepal Airlines Corporation (NAC) is operating three weekly direct flights in between Kathmandu and Taplejung.
+Since the flight is infrequent, the flight is scenic with close-up views of Jugal Mountain, Langtang Mountain, Makalu Mountain, Kanchenjunga Mountain and other peaks and mountains.
 After assembling the crew, we will follow the levelled path for almost two hours to reach Taplejung from where we will walk past few dispersed villages to reach Hangdewa River.
 Crossing the small Hangdewa River, we will follow the bank of Tamor River for another couple of hours before descending through a muddy path to Mitlung village where we will stay overnight.

 Leaving Mitlung village early in the morning, we will follow the trail through series of ups and downs to the pretty village of Sinwa village from where we will descend to Tawa village.
 From Tawa, the trail stretches up till we reach to the suspension bridge that links Tawa with Thiwa.
 We will continue walking through terraced farmland to the village of Chirwa.
 Chirwa is the culturally rich village of Limbu ethnic with proper facility of tea houses and lodges.
 In almost 5 hours, we will arrive at Chirwa where we will stay overnight.